-- Lectures: Students are strongly encouraged to attend the in-person lectures so that they have an opportunity to engage with the content and ask questions.
+- Lectures: Students are strongly encouraged to attend lectures so that they have an opportunity to engage with the content and ask questions.
 However, attendance is not required at lectures and will not be tracked. - Recitations: Students are expected to attend weekly in-person recitation sections.
 Attendance is required to complete the weekly recitation quiz.

 Instructors for Lectures: PSL 431 is team-taught by 3 instructors.
-Each instructor maintains scheduled inperson office hours.
-Meetings with instructors may also be made by appointment: email to set up a meeting, which may be in-person or via Zoom.
-Instructors contacted via email and will try to reply within 24 hours.
+Each instructor maintains scheduled in-person office hours.
+Meetings with instructors may also be made by appointment to occur in-person or via Zoom: email to set up a meeting.
+Instructors contacted via email will endeavor to reply within 24 hours.

-Instructor Email Office Hours Office Gina Leinninger, Ph.D.
-Pronouns: she/her/hers (Course Coordinator & Cell Physiology) leinning@msu.edu M 9:30-10:30 AM & Th 1:00-2:00 PM or by appointment ISTB 1401 Geoffroy Laumet, Ph.D.
-Pronouns: he/him/his (Nervous System) laumetge@msu.edu T 2:00-3:00 PM & W 9:00-10:00 AM or by appointment ISTB 1401 Marty Spranger, Ph.D.
-Pronouns: he/him/his (Cardiac, Vascular and Respiratory Systems) mds@msu.edu M 3-4:30 PM & Th 9-10:30 AM or by appointment BPS 2201 H
+Instructor Email Office Hours Location Gina Leinninger, Ph.D.
+Pronouns: she/her/hers (Course Coordinator & CellPhys) leinning@msu.edu M 10:00-11:00 AM & Th 1:00-2:00 PM or by appointment ISTB, Room 1403 ISTB = Interdisciplinary Science and Technology Building Geoffroy Laumet, Ph.D.
+Pronouns: he/him/his (Nervous System) laumetge@msu.edu T 3:30-4:30 PM & W 9:00-10:00 AM or by appointment ISTB, Room 1403 ISTB = Interdisciplinary Science and Technology Building Marty Spranger, Ph.D.
+Pronouns: he/him/his (Cardiac, Vascular and Respiratory Systems) mds@msu.edu M 3-4:00 PM & W 3-4:00 PM or by appointment BPS, Room 2201-H BPS = Biomedical and Physical Sciences Building